-(iv) Synergistic Activities
+(d) Synergistic Activities

-A list of up to five examples that demonstrate the broader impact of the individual's professional and scholarly activities that focus on the integration and transfer of knowledge as well as its creation.
+A list of up to five examples that demonstrate the broader impact of the individual's professional and scholarly activities that focuses on the integration and transfer of knowledge as well as its creation.
 Examples could include, among others: innovations in teaching and training (e.g., development of curricular materials and pedagogical methods); contributions to the science of learning; development and/or refinement of research tools; computation methodologies, and algorithms for problem-solving; development of databases to support research and education; broadening the participation of groups underrepresented in science, mathematics, engineering and technology; and service to the scientific and engineering community outside of the individual's immediate organization.

-(v) Collaborators & Other Affiliations
+(e) Collaborators & Other Affiliations

-(a) Collaborators and Co-Editors.
+- Collaborators and Co-Editors.
 A list of all persons in alphabetical order (including their current organizational affiliations) who are currently, or who have been collaborators or co-authors with the individual on a project, book, article, report, abstract or paper during the 48 months preceding the submission of this proposal.
 Also include those individuals who are currently or have been co-editors of a journal, compendium, or conference proceedings during the 24 months preceding the submission of the proposal.
-If there are no collaborators or co-editors to report, this should be so indicated.
+If there are no collaborators or co-editors to report, this should be so indicated. - Graduate and Postdoctoral Advisors.
+A list of the names of the individual's own graduate advisor(s) and principal postdoctoral sponsor(s), and their current organizational affiliations. - Thesis Advisor and Postgraduate-Scholar Sponsor.
+A list of all persons (including their organizational affiliations), with whom the individual has had an association as thesis advisor, or with whom the individual has had an association within the last five years as a postgraduate-scholar sponsor.
+The total number of graduate students advised and postdoctoral scholars sponsored also must be identified.